Muncy homers twice, leads Stripling, Dodgers over Giants 9-1

 TRAINER'S ROOM

-Dodgers: Kershaw's back issue that forced him to miss his opening day start is improving and he hopes to return soon.
-Roberts said Kershaw had an MRI after tweaking his back three days earlier.
+Dodgers: LHP Clayton Kershaw's back issue that forced him to miss his opening day start is improving and he hopes to return soon.
+Manager Dave Roberts said Kershaw had an MRI after tweaking his back three days earlier.
 It showed no structural damage. ''It's not too serious,'' Kershaw said. ''It's getting better pretty quick.''

 UP NEXT